Today I want to share a Japanese garlic fried rice recipe that I learned from a restaurant chef.

 This step effectively removes the surface starch that causes the rice to clump together or get gummy as it fries.

-You will get fried rice that each grain is separated from the other.
+You will get fried rice, and each grain is separated from the other.

 3. Season the wok (an important step)

 Please refer to the embedded video in this article, which shows that the wok is still glossy and shining after the rice is removed.
 Also, I removed the excess oil in the wok before frying.
-You don’t need plenty of oil to fry rice if it is well seasoned.
-It behaves like a nonstick skillet.
+If it is well seasoned, you don’t need plenty of oil to fry rice.
+It behaves like a non-stick frying pan.

 4. Never add water to the fried rice

 A misconception to prevent the rice from sticking to the wok is to add water during stir-frying.
-It sounds logical but is counterintuitive because once the water dries up, it will become more sticky as the rice turns gummy.
+It sounds logical but is counterintuitive because once the water dries up, it becomes more sticky as the rice becomes gummy.
 Besides, you can’t generate the wok aroma if the rice is wet.

 More tips to prepare the best fried rice

 1. Do not use butter in this garlic fried rice recipe

 Butter and olive oil are unsuitable in this recipe because I use high heat to fry the rice.
 The butter’s smoking point is 150°C/300°F, way below the heat generated by the high-power gas stove.
 The surface temperature can reach up to 315°C/600°F, so even constant quick tossing will not prevent the butter from breaking down.
 Therefore, oils with high smoking points, such as corn, peanut, and palm, should be used.